xpmethod/xpmethod.github.io/about.md

 title: about
 ---

+Test.
 What does it mean to "experiment" in the study of history, literature, or philosophy?
 In answering that question we draw inspiration from two distinct spaces.
 First, the laboratory, where scientists bracket the world in search for independent variables and reproducible results.
 Second, the studio, where